 - Methylcobalamine (Methylated Vitamin B12) is a part of B complex but usually not included in proper form and amount in multi B complex supplement.
 Dose: 5,000 micrograms (5mg) x daily.
 If you are above 50 years of age, then take sublingual methylated B12 because the absorption decrease markedly as the age increases.
 Similarly medicines used for acidity also inhibit B12 absorption.
 Getting injectable form of methylated B12 is another option which is not very practical.
 If you have MTHFR mutation, then use hydroxycobalamine form of B12.

 - Vitamin C is anti-oxidant, anti-inflammatory and supports natural immunity as well.
 It removes free radials as well as support other antioxidants, especially Glutathione (master intracellular antioxidant); by converting them back to their reduced form (after it has been oxidises) to be used again to remove ROS (reactive oxygen species) and balance the redox potential.
 It also prevents the inactivation of Nitric oxide (due to oxidative stress) which reduces the risk of clotting As vitamin C is used rapidly in redox reaction, so it has to be taken frequently.
 Lyposomal Vitamin C doesn’t cause diarrhea due to a better absorption.
-Dose: 1,000 mg after every 1-2 hours.
-Continue taking upto bowel tolerance (start of diarrhea).
+Dose: 1,000 mg after every 1-4 hours (depending upon severity) Continue taking upto bowel tolerance (start of diarrhea).
 Caution: A few people with deficiency of a enzyme called G6PD, cannot tolerate high dose of vitamin C. So if you develop the symptoms, then hold it off and start taking a lower dose of 500 mg at increased interval (2-4 hours), after the symptoms settle down.
 Alternatively use PQQ (given below).

 - Vitamin E modulates immunity.
 Look preferably for mixed tocotrienols (alpha, gamma and delta). d-alpha/ d-gamma or d-delta are the natural forms.
 Dose: 1,000 to 1,500 IU per day.
 Calculate the dose in mg